richardcrng/richard.ng/_garden/My Digital Garden (Home).md

 If you're not familiar with the idea of a digital garden, I recommend you start with [[Maggie Appleton's Brief History & Ethos of the Digital Garden|this lovely illustrated guide]] by [[Maggie Appleton|Maggie Appleton]].

-There's some visitor caution advised: [[What will you encounter in my digital garden？|lots of the stuff in this garden is incomplete]].

-I'm working on a [[digital garden - field guide for visitors|field guide]], but it's nowhere year finished yet (like a lot of stuff in this garden!).
+As you're exploring, please take caution - [[What will you encounter in my digital garden？|lots of the stuff in this garden is incomplete]]!
+(I am working on a [[digital garden - field guide for visitors|field guide]], but it is - perhaps ironically? - not finished.)

 A good place to start might be reading about [[digital garden motivations|my broad motivations/goals]] for this space.